 Simple tokens are generated by a payment processor and, therefore, are unique to the processor that generated the token.
 Because network tokens are generated by the issuing bank, network tokens can work with any payment processor.

-- 5 Ways to Improve Your Debit and Credit Card Authorization Rates
+- Everything You Need to Know About Improving Your Global Debit & Credit Card Authorization Rates

 - Achieving Payments Compliance: Everything You Need to Know